What´s New in Version 7.2.0 EA1

 NextGen Admin now provides an information element for Google Cloud to be displayed in the dashboard.

 Barracuda Reporting Server Integration

-Streaming of reporting data to the Barracuda Reporting Server is now supported via syslog streaming.
+Streaming of log data to the Barracuda Reporting Server is now supported via syslog streaming.

 Named Networks for IPv6